darcydjr/anvil/README.md

 ## Implementation Workflow

-Ford Anvil is designed to work seamlessly with Claude Code for automated development implementation:
+Anvil is designed to work seamlessly with Claude Code for automated development implementation:

-### Step 1: Product Definition in Ford Anvil
+### Step 1: Product Definition in Anvil
-1. **Create Capabilities**: Define high-level system capabilities using Ford Anvil's capability forms
+1. **Create Capabilities**: Define high-level system capabilities using Anvil's capability forms
 2. **Add Enablers**: Break down capabilities into detailed enablers with requirements
 3. **Set Status Fields**: Configure Analysis Review and Design Review requirements for each document
 4. **Development Plans**: Ensure each enabler includes a comprehensive Development Plan section